COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ```

 ### SNV calling
-For SNV calling we are going to use LowFreq, which was first published in 2014: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3526318/
+For SNV calling we are going to use [LoFreq](https://github.com/andreas-wilm/lofreq3), which was first published in 2014: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3526318/

 Given our mapped read file and our reference fasta file we can execute lofreq like this: